-- Public Offering On October 16, 2020, the Company raised net proceeds of \$8.7 million, after deducting underwriting discounts, commissions and offering expenses, through an underwritten public offering (the "Offering") and sold an aggregate of 1,380,000 shares of common stock. - PPP Loan On May 1, 2020, the Company was granted a \$2.2 million loan (the "PPP Loan") under the Paycheck Protection Program (the "PPP") administered by the Small Business Administration ("SBA") established under Division A, Title I of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), which enabled us to return employees we furloughed earlier in 2020 to full time employment and to restore employees to full pay following certain pay cuts.
+- Public Offerings On October 16, 2020 and August 16, 2021, the Company raised net proceeds of \$8.7 million and \$11.3 million (including the exercise of the underwriters overallotment option on August 20, 2021), respectively, after deducting underwriting discounts, commissions and offering expenses, through underwritten public offerings and sold an aggregate of 1,380,000 and 842,375 shares of common stock, respectively. - PPP Loan On May 1, 2020, the Company was granted a \$2.2 million loan (the "PPP Loan") under the Paycheck Protection Program (the "PPP") administered by the Small Business Administration ("SBA") established under Division A, Title I of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), which enabled us to return employees we furloughed earlier in 2020 to full time employment and to restore employees to full pay following certain pay cuts.
 On July 8, 2021, we received notice that the PPP Loan had been forgiven as of July 1, 2021.
 See Note 6 for further details regarding the PPP Loan. - New Credit Facility On March 13, 2020, we entered into a new credit facility with Siena Lending Group LLC that provides a revolving credit line of up to \$10.0 million, subject to a borrowing base.
-See Note 6 for further details regarding this facility. - Reduced Capital Expenditures We limited capital expenditures during 2020.
+See Note 6 for further details regarding this facility. - Reduced Capital Expenditures We limited capital expenditures during 2020 and gradually increased expenses during 2021 as our sale improved.